 LBMA Gold Price represents the global benchmark spot prices for unallocated gold delivered in London and is administered independently by ICE Benchmark Administration.

-MSCI All Country World Index (ACWI) is a free float-adjusted market capitalization-weighted index designed to measure equity market results in the global developed and emerging markets, consisting of more than 40 developed and emerging market country indexes.
+MSCI All Country World Index (ACWI) is a free float-adjusted market capitalization-weighted index designed to measure equity market results in the global developed and emerging markets, consisting of more than 40 developed and emerging market country indices.
 MSCI EAFE (Europe, Australasia, Far East) Index is a free float-adjusted market capitalization-weighted index designed to measure developed equity market results, excluding the United States and Canada.
-MSCI ACWI Investable Market Index (IMI) is a free float-adjusted market capitalization-weighted index designed to measure the large-, mid- and small-capitalization segments of global developed and emerging markets, consisting of more than 40 developed and emerging market country indexes.
-MSCI Emerging Markets Index is a free float-adjusted market capitalization-weighted index designed to measure equity market results in the global emerging markets, consisting of more than 20 emerging market country indexes.
+MSCI ACWI Investable Market Index (IMI) is a free float-adjusted market capitalization-weighted index designed to measure the large-, mid- and small-capitalization segments of global developed and emerging markets, consisting of more than 40 developed and emerging market country indices.
+MSCI Emerging Markets Index is a free float-adjusted market capitalization-weighted index designed to measure equity market results in the global emerging markets, consisting of more than 20 emerging market country indices.

 The S&P 500 Index is a market capitalization-weighted index based on the results of approximately 500 widely held common stocks.
 The S&P 500 Equal-Weighted Index is an equal-weighted index based on the results of approximately 500 widely held common stocks.
 S&P GSCI is a broad-based production-weighted index of the global commodities market.

 This report, and any product, index or fund referred to herein, is not sponsored, endorsed or promoted in any way by J.P.
 Morgan or any of its affiliates who provide no warranties whatsoever, express or implied, and shall have no liability to any prospective investor, in connection with this report.